FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/03. Raspberry Pi/Ubuntu/Setting up camera and basic camera operations/README.md

 ---

+For Help regarding this experiment, follow this: [Link](https://youtu.be/_uVaZalaSbI?si=DrInA56fHJvOdKZl)

 ### Conclusion
 By following these steps, you have successfully installed and configured a USB webcam on Raspberry Pi 4B, verified its detection, checked supported formats, and captured high-quality images using `fswebcam`.
 You can further extend this by recording videos or integrating the webcam into other applications like OpenCV.